lino-levan/deno-box/README.md

 # Deno Box

 Deno in a box... on the web.
+Hacked over a plane flight after being nerd sniped.

 ## TODO (Can't do on a plane w/o internet)